KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Eye of the Jailer
 `/i Dodge the blue puddles; if you get hit, touch your clones to remove the snare.
 When he does the giant eye laser, run to the sides and use the extra action button to jump to the other platform.`

-`/i When the eye adds come out, split up and kill the adds together.
-If you get a Desolation Beam on you, run away from other players.`
+`/i When the eye adds come out, split up and kill the adds at the same time.
+If you get a Desolation Beam (white circle) on you, run away from other players.`

 ### The Nine
-At the start of the fight, put the orange circle marker down along the side of the room.
+At the start of the fight, put the orange circle marker down somewhere on the edge of the room.

 `/i Focus the little add when it comes out.
 Interrupt Song of Dissolution on Signe.
 If you get pushed out, run into the boss circle.
 If you get pulled in, run out of the boss circle.`